How to copy a table from PDF to Excel: 8 methods explained

 7. Copy the required cells and paste them into the Excel spreadsheet you're working on

 You have the option to select individual tables or all the tables present on a single page.
-What's more, you can also transform the sheet using a Power Query editor.
+Moreover, you can also transform the sheet using a Power Query editor.
+This editor allows you to adjust the data, like removing unnecessary columns or rows, splitting or merging columns, changing data types, filtering or sorting the data, and adding calculated columns.

 Effortlessly copy PDF tables to Excel